developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index_9.2.md

-Use this *Group* to configure which built-in System Applications can/cannot be used on a device.
+Use this *Group* to configure which System applications can/cannot be used on a device.

+Blacklisting applies only to System applications, which are applications built into the device and are therefore always present.
+It has no effect on user applications, which are installed during staging or at some time after the device is put into service and DO NOT come preinstalled on the device.
+User apps are controlled using the Whitelist Configuration Group.

+>WARNING: It is important to understand that an app COULD use the Blacklist Configuration Group to blacklist itself.
+If an app is blacklisted, then it is prevented from running once the Blacklist Configuration is successfully applied, even if the app being blacklisted was the app that requested the blacklisting to be performed.

 **Detail Information:**